CAIC Staff

 Amanda Loughlin

 Amanda joined CAIC in 2023.
 She grew up in New England and learned to ski in Vermont at the ripe age of 25.
 Amanda moved to the Front Range in 2013 and has skied for over 108 months consecutively.
 She has worked in outdoor education for over 10 years on snow, rivers, the desert, and alpine environments and holds an M.A. in Wilderness Therapy.
 Amanda is also a Licensed Professional Counselor in the state of Colorado.
-She is passionate about snow, music, quality time with loved ones and her feisty cat, Fuzz.
+She is passionate about snow, music, mental health advocacy, and quality time with loved ones and her feisty cat, Fuzz.

 Troy Nordquist, Southern Mountains Highway Forecaster